vulnersCom/getsploit/README.md

 [![Downloads](https://img.shields.io/github/downloads/vulnersCom/getsploit/total.svg "Downloads")](https://github.com/vulnersCom/getsploit/releases) [![PayPal](https://img.shields.io/badge/donate-PayPal-green.svg)](https://paypal.me/videns)

 # Description
-Command line search and download tool for [Vulners Database](https://vulners.com) inspired by [searchsploit](https://github.com/offensive-security/exploit-database/blob/master/searchsploit).
+Inspired by [searchsploit](https://github.com/offensive-security/exploit-database/blob/master/searchsploit), it combines two features: command line search and download tool.
 It allows you to search online for the exploits across all the most popular collections: *Exploit-DB*, *Metasploit*, *Packetstorm* and others.
 The most powerful feature is immediate *exploit source download* right in your working path.

 # Python version
-Utility was tested on a *python2.6*, *python2.7*, *python3.6* with SQLite FTS4 support.
-If you have found any bugs, don't hesitate to open issue
+Utility was tested on *python2.6*, *python2.7*, *python3.6* with SQLite FTS4 support.
+If you have found any bugs, don't hesitate to create an issue

 # How to use